-where CY_t is the output gap, Z_t is a vector of control variables, which includes the terms of trade and the debt to GDP ratio, ζ_t is the error term.
-The parameter of interest is β , which should be negative.
-The equation is estimated using instrumental variables to correct for endogeneity between revenue stabilizers and the output gap.
+where CY_t is the output gap, Z_t is a vector of control variables which includes the terms of trade and the debt to GDP ratio, ζ_t is the error term.
+The equation is estimated using instrumental variable to correct for endogeniety between revenue stabilizers and the output gap.

-The results show that the automatic stabilizers in the Caribbean are statistically significant but very small (table 4).
-A rise in the out-put gap of one percent will result in a decline in revenue of less than one-third of one percent of GDP.
+The results show that the automatic stabilizers in the Caribbean are statistically significant but extremely small (Table 2).
+They account for less than one-hundredth of one percent of GDP of revenue.
 The estimates are broadly similar across all three estimation methods.
-They are also consistent with the magnitude of automatic stabilizers in developing countries and much lower than developed countries where the calls for the use of automatic stabilizers are strongest.
+They are also consistent with the magnitude of automatic stabilizers in developing countries and much lower that developed countries where the calls for the use of automatic stabilizers are strongest.
 The terms of trade was not statistically significant in any formulation and was dropped from the equation.

 The small size of automatic stabilizers suggests that countries would need to depend on discretionary fiscal measures to undertake countercyclical policy.
-However, given the high debt levels and tight fiscal positions in most countries, only Trinidad and Tobago appears to have sufficient room to undertake countercyclical fiscal policy.
+However given the high debt levels and tight fiscal positions in most countries, only Trinidad and Tobago appears to have sufficient room to undertake countercyclical fiscal policy.
 Most other countries would need to enhance efforts to create fiscal space to smooth out macroeconomic fluctuations and to address natural disasters that are so much a part of the Caribbean environment.

-Table 4.
+Table 2.
 Regression Results for Automatic Stabilizers 1/